 A few basic elements impact the price of a product, be it an e-learning course, a mobile application, or a highly interactive game experience.
 Based on the complexity of these factors, your price goes up or down:

-- Visuals – The amount of custom graphics, 3D vs. 2D, stock photos vs. a photo shoot, avatars, illustrated environments, and user interface (UI) design, etc.
+- Visuals – The amount of custom graphics, 3D vs. 2D, stock photos vs. a photoshoot, avatars, illustrated environments, and user interface (UI) design, etc.

 - Engineering – Programming complexity (e.g., simple back/next features or a complex branching scenario with many levels), user navigation, and LMS integration, etc.

 In this case, one real kicker impacted the price: Devices.
 The game we’re developing is designed to run on a learner’s computer.
-Therefore, it just needs to be compatible with the popular Web browsers.
-While the graphics and animations (think really cool 3D zooming and detailed product shots, etc.) is on the whizzy/fancy side of things, we only have to create everything once because it’s running on one type of device.
+Therefore, it just needs to be compatible with popular Web browsers.
+While the graphics and animations (think really cool 3D zooming and detailed product shots, etc.) are on the whizzy/fancy side of things, we only have to create everything once because it’s running on one type of device.